DuPetit’s Spindle Shell

 DuPetit’s Spindle Shell, Goniofusus depetethouarsi.
 Shell collected off the beach at Punta Chivato, Baja California Sur, December 2021.
 Size: 17 cm (6.8 inches) x 4.9 cm (2.0 inches).
 Photograph and Identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-DuPetit’s Spindles are found in and within sand and muddy sand substrate from the intertidal zone to depths up to 55 m (180 feet).
-They range from, San Ignacio Bay, Baja California Sur to Peru, including the Galapagos Islands.
-They are found throughout the Sea of Cortez.
+Habitat and Distribution: DuPetit’s Spindle Shells are found on and within sand and muddy sand substrate.
+They live in the intertidal zone, and to depths up to 55 m (180 feet).
+They are a subtropical to tropical Eastern Pacific species.
+In Mexican waters they range from San Ignacio Bay, Baja California Sur to Guatemala.
+They are found throughout the Gulf of California.